 1. Value investing is on the rise

-The recent small-cap surge has coincided with a resurgence of value stocks, which is similar to what we saw in the strong 2000-2005 small-cap cycle.
+The recent small-cap surge has coincided with a resurgence of value stocks, which is similar to what happened during the strong 2000-2005 small-cap cycle.

 Like small-caps, value stocks tend to do well during economic recoveries, and value stocks also may hold up better when interest rates rise, as we saw in February.